Minor-closed classes of binary functions: Matroids and polymatroids

 \begin{itemize} \item[\textbf{{R0{)}}}] $ \forall X\subseteq E, ~Qf(X)\in \mathbb{N}\cup \{0\} , $ \item[\textbf{{R1{)}}}] $\forall X\subseteq E,~ Qf(X)\leq k|X|,$ \item[\textbf{{R2{)}}}] $\forall X\subseteq E,\forall e\in E\backslash X,~ Qf(X)\leq Qf(X\cup\{e\}),$ \item[\textbf{{R3{)}}}] $\forall X\subseteq E,~\forall a,b\in E\backslash X \text{ and } a\neq b,~ Qf(X)+Qf(X\cup \{a,b\})\leq Qf(X\cup \{a\})+Qf(X\cup \{b\}). $ \end{itemize}

-A function satisfying \textbf{R0}--\textbf{R3} is the rank function of a $k$-polymatroid \cite{oxley93}, so $k$-polymatroidal binary functions are those with $k$-polymatroid rank functions.
+A function satisfying \textbf{R0}--\textbf{R3} is the rank function of a $k$-polymatroid (see, for example, \cite{oxley1993}), so $k$-polymatroidal binary functions are those with $k$-polymatroid rank functions.
 Let $\mathcal{M}_k$ denote the class of $k$-polymatroidal binary functions.

-Note that the deletion and contraction operations for polymatroid rank functions are the same as matroid deletion and contraction, and it is well known (cf. \cite{bonin2020}) that $k$-polymatroid rank functions are minor-closed.
+Note that the deletion and contraction operations for polymatroid rank functions are the same as matroid deletion and contraction, and it is well known (cf.\ \cite{bonin2020}) that $k$-polymatroid rank functions are minor-closed.
 Combined with Proposition \ref{pro:rank_minor}, this gives the following.

 \begin{rem} For each $k\in \mathbb{N}$, $\mathcal{M}_k$ is closed under taking minors. \end{rem}

 We can now determine the excluded minors of $\mathcal{M}_k$.

 \begin{thm} A binary function is $k$-polymatroidal if and only if it has no minor isomorphic to any of: